Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers have a 6-4 record against the spread while going 7-3 overall over their past 10 contests.
+- The Lakers have gone 7-3 in their past 10 contests, with a 6-4 record against the spread during that span.

-- The Lakers have hit the over in six of their past 10 contests.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.